EfficiencyJunky/BikeLapseCameraTrigger/README.md

-# DistanceLapseCameraTrigger
+# BikeLapseCameraTrigger
-An Arduino based system for using distance to trigger a camera shutter release (as opposed to TimeLapse which uses time)
+An Arduino based system for using distance (number of wheel rotations on a bike) to trigger a camera shutter release (as opposed to TimeLapse which uses time)